 When someone is injured in the workplace in Philadelphia or throughout Pennsylvania, they are entitled to various benefits period this includes the following:

 - Travel expenses

 - Specific loss benefits

 An Attorney May Be Necessary

 The vast majority of workers’ compensation claims are resolved without a person turning to an attorney, but that is not always the case.
 There are times when employers or workers’ comp insurers put up challenges.
 They can delay or deny claims, thereby making it very difficult for an injured worker to receive the medical care and wage replacement that they need.

 A skilled workers’ comp attorney in Pennsylvania it’s going to be an invaluable asset if you are facing difficulties from your employer or workers’ comp insurer.
 An attorney can use their resources and legal expertise to conduct a thorough investigation of the incident in order to determine liability and help refute any negative claims made by the insurer or the employer.
 If a claim is denied, an attorney can help the injury victim begin the proper appeals process for these claims.
 This can include them:

 At Gross & Kenny, LLP, our personal approach to these matters is what sets us apart.
 We treat every case with the urgency it deserves.
 We handle every case on a contingent fee basis, meaning we don’t get paid unless you get paid.
-Call a Philadelphia Workers’ Compensation lawyer in Philadelphia at 267-589-0090 or contact us online today to arrange your free, confidential consultation.
+Call a Philadelphia workers’ compensation lawyer at 215-512-1500 or contact us online today to arrange your free, confidential consultation.